OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ##### Storing your private key

-You might also want to add your developer's private key to your environment variables for easier and safer access with `export PRIVKEY_FILE_PATH=<path-of-your-private-key>`
+You might also want to add your developer's private key to your environment variables for easier and safer access with `export PRIV_KEY_PATH=<path-of-your-private-key>`

 #### Arbitrum Sepolia ETH